Masterpiece Stories

 The Painting’s History

 Season’s Greetings suddenly appeared just before Christmas 2018 on the wall of a garage in Port Talbot.
-Port Talbot is a little town in Wales, which is home to the largest steel plant in the United Kingdom.
+Port Talbot is a small town in Wales, home to the largest steel plant in the United Kingdom.
 Consequently, black dust, a byproduct from the giant local plant, has been known to cover swathes of the town.
 During the summer of that year, a very large number of inhabitants even complained of respiratory issues.
-Because of this situation, with 9,68 micrograms of particulates per cubic meter according to a report, Port Talbot was presumably crowned as the most polluted town in the United Kingdom.
 That’s probably why Banksy chose exactly that spot.

-This work was removed from its original location in May 2019, after John Brandler, a gallery owner bought it for a large amount of money, to have it exhibited in a gallery in Port Talbot.
-However, in February 2022 Brandler removed Season’s Greetings from the Welsh town to an undisclosed location (most likely to the University of Suffolk).
+This work was removed from its original location in May 2019, after John Brandler, a gallery owner, bought it for a large amount of money, and relocated it to premises in the town centre, where it was displayed publicly.
+However, in February 2022, Season’s Greetings was removed from the Welsh town to an undisclosed location.

 Banksy, Season’s Greetings,Detail: stencil technique